-Manila transportation system is not one of its success stories, with the congested city straining with traffic jams at most time of the day.
-On our ride to hotel from airport, the Grab driver even lamented his city with the “best traffic jams in the world”.
+Manila’s transportation system is not one of its success stories, with the congested city straining with traffic jams at most times of the day.
+On our ride to the hotel from the airport, the Grab driver even lamented his city with the “best traffic jams in the world”.

-The most popular travel modes is the public jeepney, which has been in use after World War II.
+The most popular travel mode is the public jeepney, which has been in use since World War II.
 For short distances, auto rickshaws or “tricycles” and pedicabs are used.
 It also has rapid mass rail transit although with grossly inadequate coverage.
 With Uber exiting the market in 2018, Grab is the sole private-hired carrier.

-The Jeepney is certainly the iconic face of Philippines, with decorations which have become a familiar symbol of the country culture and art.
+The Jeepney is certainly the iconic face of the Philippines, with decorations that have become a familiar symbol of the country’s culture and art.
 They are infamous for crowded seating, cramping 12-15 passengers sitting knee to knee.
-As the state do not subsidise jeepneys, the drivers function on a system where their wages are determined by the amount of commuters they picked up.
+As the state does not subsidise jeepneys, the drivers function on a system where their wages are determined by the number of commuters they picked up.
 Given this and the lack of designated jeepney stops, drivers would stop anywhere along their route to pick up and drop off passengers.

 A motorised pedicab and cycle rickshaw.
 The cab has two seating areas that face each other.
 The seat that faces forward is the wider seat and is less than a meter long.
 The seat facing the back is narrower and meant for children but teenagers may be spotted sitting on them too.

-Best practice is to always confirm fare before getting on, although most foreigners probably will not have many opportunities to use pedicabs.
-Also they don’t normally travel more that two kilometres “point-to-point”.
+The best practice is to always confirm the fare before getting on, although most foreigners probably will not have many opportunities to use pedicabs.
+Also, they don’t normally travel more than two kilometres “point-to-point”.

 Our guide Janet explaining the water meter in Baseco.
 Potable water to some 800 residents to reduce reliance on expensive water deliveries from vendors for their daily needs.
 Residents of Baseco belong to the low-income segment, which receives subsidized water rates.
 However, not many of the households can afford the water pipe laying, the water meter set up cost nor is the infrastructure sufficient to cater to the demand.

-Janet explaining the sale of electricity and potable water at the community utilities shop.
-Although not connected to the national grid, power lines are diverted and the electricity sold illegally here at a very high price.
+Janet explaining the sale of electricity and potable water at the community utility shop.
+Although not connected to the national grid, power lines are diverted and the electricity is sold illegally here at a very high price.

 I was advised that photography be limited in the slum, for privacy concerns.
 But I took a few quietly to record the joyous moment our guide distribute the MacDonald’s burgers and hash browns we bought, to a group of the kids around her residence.